gerstrong/Commander-Genius/readme.txt

    otherwise download the shareware version and copy the data from it.
    You also can use mods.
  * If you want to use some patched mods, you can put them into subdirectories.
    You only have to modify the "games.cfg".
- * Only Linux/Unix Users: If you have many data files which upper-case, use the "./data/renlower.sh" shell script to rename them.
  * Go into the Release folder and start the interpreter.
 If you have downloaded the binary version of Commander Genius (for Windows, Linux32/64), then you will find the executable in the root directory of the extracted game.